babutiger/DeepMR/readme.md

 ## DeepMR

-DeepMR: Multi-fold Acceleration of Spurious Region Guided Refinement for Deep Neural Network Verification.
+### Multi-fold Acceleration of Spurious Region Guided Refinement for Deep Neural Network Verification

 - Introduces DeepMR, a novel method for accelerating refinement in neural network verification.
 - Linearizes disjunctive inequality constraints and employs integer programming to